Schaudge/petsc/doc/manual/section.rst

 ..
   TODO: This text needs additional work explaining the "constrained dof" business.

-A global vector is missing both the shared dofs which are not owned by this process, as well as *constrained* dofs.
-These constraints represent essential (Dirichlet) boundary conditions, or algebraic constraints.
+A global vector is missing both the ghosted dofs, which are not owned by this process but are stored in the global vector on a different process and *constrained* dofs.
+These constraints usually represent essential (Dirichlet) boundary conditions, or algebraic constraints.
 They are dofs that have a given fixed value, so they are present in local vectors for assembly purposes, but absent from global vectors since they are not unknowns in the algebraic solves.